Birding with kids soars to new heights

 Last April, as our family took a stroll through the forest, a welcome soundtrack was playing all around us.
 “Conk-la-ree! conk-la-ree!”
 Red-winged blackbirds announcing their return after a long winter away, chickadees’ familiar “fee-bee-bee” echoed among the trees, and excited cardinals zipped past us on their search for breakfast.

-“That cardinal sounds like he’s going full laser,” my 8-year-old exclaimed.
+“That cardinal sounds like he’s going full laser,” my son exclaimed.

 A couple of years into our bird-watching adventures and the kids can now identify some of the different calls and songs of their favourite species.
 And a bird that sports a rock star hairstyle and sounds like he’s playing with a mini ray gun is at the top of their “awesome birds” list.